TallKite/linnstrument-firmware/README.md

 * *Switch directly from that scale to the 8th scale with the rainbow enabled*
 * *Set Condense To Scale to 1*
 * *Set the anchor pad to row 3 col 8 (col 12 on a Linn 200) and the anchor note to C3*
-* *Set the guitar tuning to -2 between all strings*
+* *Set the guitar tuning to -2 between all strings and change DIA to CHRO*
-* *Optional: In the left split turn off pitch bending, and in the right split turn on pitch quantization*
+* *Optional: Condense the other split similarly, and in the left split turn off pitch bending, and in the right split turn on pitch quantization*

 *You'll get a "squared-off" Wicki-Hayden that doesn't drift off sideways.
 The 7 white keys will be in rows 3-6.
 The 5 black keys (actually green) will be mostly in the top two rows and the bottom two rows.
 The row offset will be -2 and the column offset will alternate between +5 and +7.
 Now rotate the Linnstrument 90 degrees so that the Settings buttons are closest to you and play!
 Swipe vertically for pitch bends.*